23 March 2021

 Jan-Ingvar Jönsson inaugurates the supercomputer Berzelius.

 Jan-Ingvar Jönsson, vice-chancellor of Linköping University, inaugurates the latest and fastest addition to the National Supercomputer Centre.
-Thor Balkhed
+Photographer: Thor Balkhed

 “It’s very gratifying, but also a major challenge, that Linköping University is taking a national responsibility to connect all initiatives within high-performance computing and data processing.
 Our new supercomputer is a powerful addition to the important research carried out into such fields as the life sciences, machine learning and artificial intelligence”, says Jan-Ingvar Jönsson, vice-chancellor of Linköping University.